 The Meteorology Program

-Meteorology at the College at Oneonta is part of the Earth Sciences Department.
+Meteorology at the College at Oneonta is part of the Earth and Atmospheric Sciences Department.
 A course of study leading to the bachelor's degree is taught by three professors with complementary interests and experience in meteorology.
-Since its inception in 1970, our undergraduate meteorology program has grown into one which is highly regarded throughout the northeastern U. S.
+Our program is one of only four in SUNY that offers a degree in meteorology or atmospheric science.

-Meteorology, the science of the atmosphere, is a steadily developing field.
-The concerns of weather prediction, climatic change and atmospheric pollution are only some of the challenges offered to you when you join this exciting field of science.
+Meteorology, the science of the atmosphere, is more than just weather prediction.
+You may also study climatic change, severe thunderstorms and tornadoes, or atmospheric pollution.
+These are only some of the challenges offered to you when you join this exciting field of science.
 At the government and private levels, a growing awareness of environmental problems and concerns is creating ever increasing opportunities for graduates with atmospheric expertise.

 Special Opportunities for Study

 Extracurricular activities are coordinated through the Meteorology Club.
 Through the Meteorology Club, you can take trips to Weather Service Offices, commercial television studios, and weather conferences.
 Forecasting contests are also part of the club's activities.
-Meteorology Club members maintain the forecasting website.
+Meteorology Club members maintain the forecasting website, http://www.oneonta.edu/academics/wxclub/FcstCtrAdmin/default.html.